Guernsey's position as Europe's leading captive

 Clients come to Carey Olsen because of our extensive experience, industry know-how and proven track record in advising the insurance industry.
 We advise on general insurance and reinsurance in an offshore context.
-With years of experience in advising on protected and incorporated cell companies we are also the legal adviser of choice on complex risk transfer structures including transformer vehicles.
+With years of experience in advising on protected and incorporated cell companies we're also the legal adviser of choice on complex risk transfer structures including transformer vehicles.

 A number of our lawyers previously worked in the insurance and reinsurance departments of other international law firms and sit on the boards of locally-licensed insurance companies.
-This experience brings a practical, commercial dimension to the team's advice.
+This brings a practical, commercial dimension to the team's experience and advice.
 Our clients include insurers, reinsurers, intermediaries, brokers and other financial services companies.

 This article summarises the legal framework underpinning Guernsey's successful and diverse insurance sector.